Yashajangid/YouTube-Live-Streaming-Analytics/README.md

 ## ABSTRACT

-In the era of Big Data, real-time analytics on streaming platforms like YouTube has become critical for business intelligence and trend analysis.
+In the era of Big Data, Real-time analytics on streaming platforms like YouTube has become critical for business intelligence and trend analysis.
 Traditional databases fail to handle the *Volume, Velocity, and Variety* of YouTube's streaming data (5B+ daily views, 300+ hours uploaded/minute).

 This *Advanced Databases Project* implements a *complete distributed streaming pipeline* using *Kafka (message broker), **Spark (stream processing), and **Hadoop ecosystem* across *Master + 2 Worker nodes.
 We analyzed **400K+ real YouTube videos* from Kaggle dataset, achieving *real-time analytics* with *live dashboard visualization*.